We get regular requests to use our material. For most there is no need to contact us

 linking to us

-Commercial sites must first obtain a license to reproduce from us and pay an appropriate royalty.
+Commercial sites must first obtain a license to reproduce from us and may have to pay an appropriate royalty.
+The licence will cover the text but not any external sourced images and diagrams.

-Many of the photographs and illustrations on the pages are in, we believe, the public domain, some are licensed to us, others have come from projects etc. that have given their permission for use on these pages.
-Acknowledgement of the source and status should be available via the image’s alt tag.
+Many of the photographs and illustrations on the pages are in, we believe, the Creative Commons/public domain, some are licensed to us, others have come from projects etc. that have given their permission for use on these pages.
+Acknowledgement of the source and status should be available either under the image or at the end of the page.
 There are not many pictures and illustrations that we are in a position to give permission to others to reproduce.

 We reproduce low-resolution copies of book covers either to draw attention to particular titles, or where discussion in an article relates to that book.
 We do this on the understanding that this constitutes fair use.